Maine is unusual in how our electric bills work.

 You may have noticed your electric bill has gone up this year.
 That increase has nothing to do with CMP or Versant, because they just deliver your power and delivery rates did not go up in January.

-It’s the cost of supply that has gone up, an average of 83% compared to 2021 prices.
+It’s the cost of supply that has gone up, over 120% compared to 2022 prices.

 Who supplies your electricity is based on who you choose.
 If you don’t remember choosing a company to supply your electricity, you probably have the default “standard offer.”
 (Most of us do).
 But it’s a deregulated, competitive marketplace, so check your bill to see who supplies your electricity.
 To see a list of available electricity suppliers in Maine, see this page on the Maine Public Advocate’s website.